wankdanker/node-tableify/README.md

 This is a simple command which accepts JSON from stdin and outputs html to stdout.
 I use it for emailing json files in a nice format for debugging purposes.

-The --style option prepends a <style> tag with some default css
+The --style option prepends a &lt;style&gt; tag with some default css

 ```bash
 cat datafile.json | tableify --style | mutt -e 'set content_type="text/html"' me@myaddress.com